Uplogix/docs/local-manager-user-guide/out-of-band-configuration/configuring-secondary-ethernet.md

 ## Using Static IP Addresses

-To specify the out-of-band IP address, run **config system secondary again** and set DHCP to no.
+To specify the out-of-band IP address, run **config system secondary** again and set DHCP to n

 ```
 [admin@UplogixLM]# config system secondary